 In addition to omega-3 fatty acids, turnips are also rich in phosphorus.
 This not only helps to maintain the health of your bones and teeth, but it also helps your kidneys.
 It does this by helping to filter out the waste in your kidneys.
 In doing so, it reduces the risk of kidney stones, which can be a very painful condition.

 You don’t need a turkey or turkey bits in order to have a delicious gravy to accompany your plant-based Thanksgiving meal.
 This is because mushroom gravy will work just as well, and it’ll have a lot more benefits.

-In fact, mushroom consumption has been linked to a stronger immune system, healthier bones, as well as containing anti-aging properties.
+In fact, mushroom consumption has been linked to a stronger immune system and healthier bones, as well as containing anti-aging properties.
 A study from Pennsylvania State University also revealed how mushroom consumption can help to reduce the risk of neurodegenerative diseases like Alzheimer’s and Parkinson’s.

-If you are looking to eat turkey this year, you can take a more-plant based approach when it comes to your stuffing.
+If you’re looking to eat turkey this year, take a more-plant based approach when it comes to stuffing.